Loretta Young, Patrick Pryor: Columbus Couple Killed By Campus Killer Carlo Owens On Investigation Discovery

 For the deaths of Loretta Young and Patrick Pryor, prosecutors had eyed the death penalty for Carlo Owens, who had pleaded not guilty but later changed his plea in exchange for a life sentence.

-Watch the case of the campus killer when it airs this Friday, May 5th, at 10/9 p.m.
+Watch the case of the campus killer when it airs this Friday, May 5, at 10/9 p.m.
 Central on the Investigation Discovery channel.
-Recently, Inquisitr covered the case of another double homicide case.
+Recently, the Inquisitr covered the case of another double homicide case.
 Read about that one here.

 [Featured Image by Ohio Department of Corrections]